 To open new international markets faster, we’re working on multi-language solutions for your admin and storefronts so you and your customers can experience Shopify Plus in your native languages.

-Native language capabilities will be offered to select merchants operating in German, Japanese, French, Spanish, Brazilian Portuguese and Italian with plans to include more languages in future.
+Native language capabilities are available to merchants operating in German, Japanese, French, Spanish, Brazilian Portuguese and Italian with plans to include more languages in future.